mbloch/mapshaper/REFERENCE.md

 Input one or more files in a supported vector data format.
 Supported file types include: Shapefile, GeoJSON, TopoJSON, GeoPackage, FlatGeobuf, KML, JSON data records, DBF, CSV/TSV.

-The `-i` command is assumed if `mapshaper` is followed by an input filename.
+The `-i` command is assumed if `mapshaper` is followed by the path of an input data file.

 Mapshaper does not fully support M and Z type Shapefiles.
 The M and Z data is lost when these files are imported.